Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 3.1.3 Admission Procedure

-Application for admission is made simultaneously to the Graduate School and to the graduate program.
-Each department or other unit authorized to offer a graduate certificate or degree program maintains a Graduate Admissions Committee that must include at least three graduate faculty members.
-This Committee is responsible for the fair and complete evaluation of applicants and is expected to maintain files and to be able to demonstrate that full and fair consideration has been given to each applicant.
-Students meeting the Graduate School admissions requirements are admitted into programs of study by the Graduate Admissions Committee in the department offering the program.
-It is the responsibility of each department to ensure that students have met the Graduate School admissions requirements prior to offering admissions.
-Each department shall inform the Graduate School regarding students granted admissions and students denied admissions.
+Application for admission to the University of Washington is made simultaneously to the Graduate School and to the graduate program.
+Each department or other unit authorized to offer a graduate certificate (open to applicants not currently enrolled in a degree program) or degree program maintains a graduate admissions committee that must include at least three faculty members with graduate faculty status.
+This committee is responsible for the fair and complete evaluation of applicants and is expected to maintain files and to be able to demonstrate that full and fair consideration has been given to each applicant.
+Students meeting the Graduate School admission requirements are admitted into programs of study by the graduate admissions committee in the department offering the program.

-• Priority for admission of applicants into a graduate certificate or degree program is based upon the applicant’s apparent ability, as determined by the University, to complete the program with a high level of achievement.
+• Priority for admission of applicants into a graduate certificate or degree program is based upon the applicant’s apparent ability, as determined by the University of Washington, to complete the program with a high level of achievement.
+To ensure this, programs should, in non-technical language on their admissions page:

-• No practice may discriminate against an individual because of race, color, creed, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam era veteran.
+• No admissions practice may discriminate against an individual because of race, color, creed, national origin, sex, sexual orientation, age, marital status, disability, or status as a veteran, including disabled or Vietnam-era veterans.

-• All applicants to a certificate- or degree-offering unit shall be processed through the same set of procedures to assure that all applicants are evaluated on the applicant’s individual merits.
+• All applicants to a certificate- or degree-offering unit shall be processed through the same set of procedures to ensure that all applicants are evaluated on the applicant’s individual merits.

 • Tests and criteria for admission should relate to the actual requirements of the graduate program.
 Reasonable accommodation for testing conditions may be made to compensate for relevant disabilities.